zzm634/typeorm-no-arp/docs/many-to-many-relations.md

 Many-to-many is a relation where A contains multiple instances of B, and B contain multiple instances of A.
 Let's take for example `Question` and `Category` entities.
-Question can have multiple categories, and each category can have multiple questions.
+A question can have multiple categories, and each category can have multiple questions.

 ```typescript
 import {Entity, PrimaryGeneratedColumn, Column} from "typeorm";